KamilStawik/minesweeper/README.md

 Right now it has only few basic features.
 In the near future I will add two more difficulty levels, best times board and much more :)

+version: 0.2.0
+Now user won't pick mine field in first move.
+First field is always safe and surrounded by safe fields (like in classic minesweeper game).

 ## Technologies and conventions used in project:
 * HTML
 * CSS